PhilLockett/PDFBook/README.md

 ## Command line Usage

-PDFBooklet is a simple application to generate a booklet from of a source PDF document.
-The command line version only uses PDFBooklet.java and requires 2 command line parameters, the source PDF and the name of the new PDF.
+PDFBook is a simple application to generate a booklet from of a source PDF document.
+The command line version only uses PDFBook.java and requires 2 command line parameters, the source PDF and the name of the new PDF.
 Example
 usage:

-    java -jar path-to-jar/PDFBooklet.jar path-to-source.pdf path-to-new.pdf
+    java -jar path-to-jar/PDFBook.jar path-to-source.pdf path-to-new.pdf

-The executable PDFBooklet.jar must contain pdfbox-app-2.x.x.jar.
+The executable PDFBook.jar must contain pdfbox-app-2.x.x.jar.

 ## GUI Usage

-PDFBooklet can also be used as an external java class, in which case PDFBooklet.main() should be superseded.
+PDFBook can also be used as an external java class, in which case PDFBook.main() should be superseded.
 UserGui.java is an example that instantiates the class, sets the user selected attributes and then executes the generator in the background using a SwingWorker.

 Maven generates an executable jar file that contains pdfbox-app-2.x.x.jar and is named:

-    PDFBooklet-jar-with-dependencies.jar
+    PDFBook-jar-with-dependencies.jar

 This can be launched from the command line in the standard way:

-    java -jar path-to-jar/PDFBooklet-jar-with-dependencies.jar
+    java -jar path-to-jar/PDFBook-jar-with-dependencies.jar

 Using the GUI, an Input PDF file can be selected and the booklet version generated as a new PDF.